prayerie/CrystalRCM/README.md

 ## Usage

+**Issues opening unsigned applications:**

+Below is an excerpt from switch.hacks.guide concerning how to open unsigned applications downloaded from the internet:

+- *macOS may warn you about the application being downloaded from the internet.
+To get around this warning, hold the control key while clicking the application, then click Open and Open again.*
+- ***macOS Sequoia users:** Apple has changed how unsigned applications from the internet are opened.
+You will need to follow the instructions [here](https://wiki.hacks.guide/wiki/Open_unsigned_applications_on_macOS_Sequoia) to open the application.*

+Please follow the above instructions if you cannot open the app.

 ![](ss1.png)

 Select a payload, and then press 'push'.
 You can also optionally automatically push on USB connection.
 A future release will allow the app to run in the background.